thinknathan/node-simple-pixelate/README.md

 - `width` (-w):

   - Purpose: Specifies the output image width.
-Overrides `scale`.
+Overrides `scale` and `afterScale`.
   - Use Case: Allows you to set a specific width for your output image.

 - `height` (-h):
   - Purpose: Specifies the output image height.
-Overrides `scale`.
+Overrides `scale` and `afterScale`.
   - Use Case: Allows you to set a specific height for your output image.

 ## Background